Imsach/flaskstockly/README.md

 python main.py
 ```

-Once the application is running, clicking on 'RUN' will start getting data from the API.
-Clicking on '$tock/Trend Dashboard' or 'Refresh' will show stocks data if any has been gathered.
-If no data is shown, click on 'RUN' again.
+Once the application is up and running, clicking on the 'RUN' button will initiate data retrieval from the API.
+Selecting '$tock/Trend Dashboard' or clicking 'Refresh' will display any accumulated stock data.
+In case no data is visible, simply click 'RUN' again.

 # Usage

-Clicking on 'RUN' will slowly generate a searchable dataframe with functionalities such as sorting and filtering data:
+Clicking the 'RUN' button gradually generates a searchable dataframe enriched with sorting and filtering capabilities:

 [![IMAGE ALT TEXT](screenshots/flaskStocklyHomePage.png)](https://www.youtube.com/watch?v=kdHpTkjBbBw "Experience the Power of FlaskStockly: The Ultimate Tool for Stock Analysis")

-Enjoy!
+Please note that the free AlphaVantage API imposes a limitation of 5 requests per minute.
+Ensure your usage aligns with this constraint to prevent disruptions in data retrieval.
+Enjoy exploring Flaskstockly's features and conducting insightful stock analyses!

+# Note

+If you're planning to use your own free API key from AlphaVantage, remember to update the 'API Key' in the Secapi.py file as mentioned in the installation steps (Use 'demo' as API Key to try out some fuctions of App)